-- For use by corporations to claim any of the following: - the eligible amount of charitable donations to qualified donees - the Ontario, Nova Scotia, and British Columbia food donation tax credits for farmers - the eligible amount of gifts of certified cultural property - the eligible amount of gifts of certified ecologically sensitive land or - the additional deduction for gifts of medicine made before March 22, 2017 - All legislative references are to the federal Income Tax Act, unless stated otherwise. - The eligible amount of a gift is the amount by which the fair market value of the gifted property exceeds the amount of an advantage, if any, for the gift. - The donations and gifts can be carried forward for five years except for gifts of certified ecologically sensitive land made after February 10, 2014, which can be carried forward for 10 years. - Use this schedule to show a transfer of unused amounts from previous years following an amalgamation or the wind-up of a subsidiary as described under subsections 87(1) and 88(1). - Subsection 110.1(1.2) provides as follows: - Where a particular corporation has undergone an acquisition of control, for tax years that end on or after the acquisition of control, no corporation can claim a deduction for a gift made by the particular corporation to a qualified donee before the acquisition of control. - If a particular corporation makes a gift to a qualified donee pursuant to an arrangement under which both the gift and the acquisition of control is expected, no corporation can claim a deduction for the gift unless the person acquiring control of the particular corporation is the qualified donee. - An eligible medical gift made before March 22, 2017, to a qualifying organization for activities outside of Canada may be eligible for an additional deduction.
+- the Ontario, Nova Scotia, and British Columbia food donation tax credits for farmers - the eligible amount of gifts of certified cultural property - the eligible amount of gifts of certified ecologically sensitive land or - the additional deduction for gifts of medicine made before March 22, 2017 - All legislative references are to the federal Income Tax Act, unless stated otherwise. - The eligible amount of a gift is the amount by which the fair market value of the gifted property exceeds the amount of an advantage, if any, for the gift. - The donations and gifts can be carried forward for five years except for gifts of certified ecologically sensitive land made after February 10, 2014, which can be carried forward for 10 years. - Use this schedule to show a transfer of unused amounts from previous years following an amalgamation or the wind-up of a subsidiary as described under subsections 87(1) and 88(1). - Subsection 110.1(1.2) provides as follows: - Where a particular corporation has undergone an acquisition of control, for tax years that end on or after the acquisition of control, no corporation can claim a deduction for a gift made by the particular corporation to a qualified donee before the acquisition of control. - If a particular corporation makes a gift to a qualified donee pursuant to an arrangement under which both the gift and the acquisition of control is expected, no corporation can claim a deduction for the gift unless the person acquiring control of the particular corporation is the qualified donee. - An eligible medical gift made before March 22, 2017, to a qualifying organization for activities outside of Canada may be eligible for an additional deduction.
 Calculate the additional deduction in Part 5. - File this schedule with your T2 Corporation Income Tax Return. - For more information, see the T2 Corporation Income Tax Guide.

-┌ Part 1 - Charitable donations -----
+□ Part 1 - Charitable donations

-Charity/Recipient Amount (\$100 or more only)
+Charity/Recipient Ar mount (\$100 or more only)

 5,950

 Subtotal 5,950

 Add: Total donations of less than \$100 each

-Total donations in current tax year5,950
+Total donations in current tax year 5,950